ros-controls/roscon2022_workshop/README.md

 In short, ros2_control is a control framework for ROS2.
 But actually, it is much more, it is the kernel of the ROS2 system that controls robots:
- - it abstracts hardware and low-level control for other framework such as MoveIt2 and Nav2;
+ - it abstracts hardware and low-level control for other frameworks such as MoveIt2 and Nav2;
  - it provides resource access management,
  - controls their lifecycle and so on.